Overview of Herpes Infections

 - HSV 2 causes predominant infections in the genital areas (areas below the waist).

-HSV viremia is another chief mechanism seen in HSV type 2 responsible for extension of infection.
+HSV viremia is another chief mechanism seen in HSV type 2 responsible for extension of the infection.

-In case of HSV 1, latent infection is most commonly observed in the trigeminal ganglia.
-While in HSV 2 infection, sacral root ganglia (s2-s5) is most frequently affected.
+Incase of HSV 1, latent infection is most commonly observed in the trigeminal ganglia.
+While in the HSV 2 infection, sacral root ganglia (s2-s5) is most frequently affected.

 HSV infection is acquired as: